BlakeLawson/decoy_switch/README.md

 packets identical to those from the P4 switch, but the proxy and covert dst don't accept the connections.
 * (12/2) Paper + emailed Jen about debugging issues
+* (12/3) Planned changes to switch to remove need for separate proxy, and drafted Telex background information for the paper.

 Design Decisions